FelixVi/PurpleMesa/README.md

 * Code linting
 * Editor code highlighting

 The initial goal is to make a standalone parser that is independent of any particular application.
-This is meant to make sure that PurpleMesa can serve as an independent parser.
+This is meant to make sure that PurpleMesa can serve as a general purpose tool.
 The first application will be **formal verification**, more details are provided below.

 ## Contact and current status
 If you have comments or questions, feel free to reach out to me at PurpleMesaProject@gmail.com.
 As of now, the basic structure of PurpleMesa is being worked on, so the parser is **not** functional.
 A description of current challenges can be found below.